danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/02_conditions.template.md

-# Methods: Conditionally extract a single element
+# Methods - Conditionally extract a single element

 Three of the four methods in the previous lesson (`First()`, `Last()`, and `Single()`) have another form that accepts a delegate parameter to make them more selective in which element they return.
 The provided delegate should take a parameter of type `T` and return a `bool` indicating whether or not the provided parameter meets the criteria.